All Episodes

 They get two hours a month in dues.

-I'm sorry about my soulbox.
+I'm sorry about the soapbox.

 No, but no, that's exactly right.

-We don't make the the salary that we made our fathers made before making these rubber products, and the answer is, well, probably not.
+We don't make the salary that our fathers made before making these rubber products.

-Uh I don't know how many.
+I don't know how many people are saying.

-Of course that's what I'm saying.
+Of course, that's what I'm saying.

-In other words, it would it's not worth $25.
+In other words, it's not worth $25.

-But the point the point being, the point being, uh, Peter, that uh if you get the education and you get and you're not going to make tires anymore, you're going to make uh chips, you're going to make software that the chips run on, you're going to make whatever.
+But the point being, Peter, that if you get the education and you get, and you're not going to make tires anymore, you're going to make chips.

-Uh and even painters.
+And even painters.

-Now, I don't know about, and and I think this guy may have had a point about the illegals because out here in the construction trades in uh California, of course, prices have been driven down like crazy because one wave after another of illegals.
+Now, I don't know about, and I think this guy may have had a point about the illegals because out here in the construction trades in California, of course, prices have been driven down like crazy because one wave after another of illegals.

 In fact, we now have the current wave of illegals putting the previous wave of illegals out of work.

-Uh so it we understand that dynamic, but the but the point, the point here is it's absolutely right.
+But the point here is it's absolutely right.

 The economy is not static.